IACAC is pleased to offer ten $1,000 scholarships ($500 each semester, non-renewable) to students who exhibit the following:

 Tell Your Counselor

-All materials from your counselor must be submitted online or postmarked by Tuesday, February 14, 2017.
+All materials from your counselor must be submitted online by Friday, February 17, 2023.

 Counselor Recommendation Instructions

 After the student has submitted an application, the counselor will be sent an email notification.
 Counselors will need to provide the student’s:

 - Letter of recommendation (PDF or Word Doc)